arzga/teensy-midi-pedal/README.md

 My motivation of this project was to adjust my MIDI controllable guitar effects with ease.
 I like my [Raspberry Pi based ModeP virtual pedalboard](https://blokas.io/modep/) (by awesome folks at MOD and Blokas) as it's versatile and compact, but to control it I needed a separate phone, computer or display.

-_Enter the MIDI controller stompbox_: I can now play and control the virtual pedalboard with physical foot switches and knobs, turn on the effects and control the looper.
+**Enter the MIDI controller stompbox**: I can now play and control the virtual pedalboard with physical foot switches and knobs, turn on the effects and control the looper.

-This repository contains
+### This repository contains

 - The source code for a [Teensy microcontroller](https://www.pjrc.com/store/teensy40.html) that reads analog knobs and sends MIDI CC messages to a host computer via USB MIDI
 - [Wiring sketches](/hardware) and my print template I used with a [readymade enclosure](https://en.uraltone.com/uraltone-1590bb-double-valmiiksi-porattu-efektikotelo.html)

-## Features
+## Features (default setup)

-- USB powered MIDI device
+- USB powered MIDI device that controls an external (guitar) FX
-- Controls an external (guitar) FX with MIDI CC
+- Effect settings are constantly synced and visible from LEDs and controller knob positions
-- FX adjustments are visible from controller knob positions and LEDs
+- 2 foot switches (momentary), 4 analog knobs, 2 leds
-- Sends all toggle button/knob states MIDI CC periodically
+- 3 "pages" with different control mappings
 - Compatible with [Patchbox OS/ModeP virtual pedalboard](https://blokas.io/modep/) running on a Raspberry Pi (tested with 3B)

 ## Usage

-- Pressing L or R button toggles an effect on/off.
-The actual action depends on the selected controller page (1, 2 or 3).
+- Tapping the left (L) or right (R) foot switch toggles an effect on/off.
+Action depends on the page (1, 2 or 3).
 - Holding L button for 1 led blinks switches to page 1 (e.g. fx & tone controls)
 - Holding L button for 2 led blinks switches to page 2 (e.g. looper controls)
 - Holding L button for 3 led blinks switches to page 3 (e.g. amp/cab simulation)
-- Holding R button for 1 to 3 led blinks can perform an auxillary action like switch the pedalboard or undo/redo looper.
+- Holding R button for 1 to 3 led blinks performs an auxillary action (e.g. switch patch or undo/redo looper)
 - Pressing L+R buttons simultaneously enables "MIDI teach" mode (see below)

 ### MIDI teach mode

 MIDI teach mode waits for you to turn a knob or press a button before sending any MIDI.
-LEDs alternate to indicate learn mode.
+LEDs alternate to indicate mode.

-Why is this special mode even needed?
-During normal operation, the controller periodically sends current MIDI CC values to the receiving MIDI device.
-Without the "teach mode", this MIDI dump would mess the learning process.
+Why a teach mode?
+During normal operation, the controller periodically sends current MIDI CC values to the receiving MIDI device to keep the effect device in sync.
+Without the "teach mode", this would mess the MIDI learn.

 ### Page 1 default MIDI CCs (e.g. for controlling Tone/FX)